Images - how to work with them

 Show low-level metadata (JSON) about an image:

-This will give you the metadata for the specified image, you can also use the imageId
+This will give you the metadata for the specified image, you can also use the imageId that is out put with the list command instead of the name:tag.

 eg. both these lines do the same thing on my machine:

-, it returns a large JSON object with a lot of technical metadata about the image.
+When you use docker image inspect, it returns a large JSON object with a lot of technical metadata about the image.
 This can be overwhelming to read in raw format.
 To make it more human-friendly, you can extract specific fields using Go template syntax:

-Returns just the architecture value, eg. amd64
+Returns just the architecture value, eg. amd64.

 Returns both the tag and the image size, eg. [nginx:latest] 14000000